wenjian0202/mod-abm-2.0/doc/QUICKSTART.md

 ## Quick Start

-The following guideline applies to MacOS.
+The following guideline has been tested and verified on MacOS.
 Linux users should expect very similar approaches.

 ### Install Dependencies